antoinelin/react-locomotive-scroll/README.md

   }
   watch={
     [
-      //...all the dependencies you want to watch to update the scroll ]
+      //..all the dependencies you want to watch to update the scroll.
+      //  Basicaly, you would want to watch page/location changes
+      //  For exemple, on Next.js you would want to watch properties like `router.asPath` (you may want to add more criterias if the instance should be update on locations with query parameters)
+    ]
   }
   containerRef={containerRef}